 Making Curation Easy

 Certainly, you can do a Google keyword search to find content on topics that relate to your niche or the niche of a client for whom you are writing.
-That is where most others are also looking, and a lot of content doesn’t show up in such a search.
-There are, however, content curation tools that will do a lot of this searching work for you.
+This is where most others are also looking, and a lot of content doesn’t show up in such a search.

 Here are 15 of the best curation tools for you to use.

-A sophisticated blog and RSS feed reader, Feedly will pull content from all over and place it in a nice neat file for you, based on your keywords.
+A sophisticated blog and RSS feed reader, Feedly pulls content from all over and places it in a nice neat file for you, based on your keywords.
 You can have several files if you are writing for several clients.

 The great thing about Quora is that you can search by keywords and find questions that are being posed related to your niche and the answers that have been given.
-Now you will have both hot topics for your business and some great answers from which to create your content.
+Easily find hot topics for your business and some great answers from which to create your content.

-This is really a storage tool but it is very cool.
+This is a storage tool but it is very cool.
 When you find articles you like but don’t have time right now, store it in Trap.It.
-From that point forward, the tool will seek out more content for you related to the content you already have stored.
-And it will grab it and place it in organized folders.
+From there, the tool will seek out more content for you related to the content you already have stored and place it in organized folders.

 Set up filters and ideas that relate to your niche.
 This tool will provide a constant stream of hand-picked content for you to scan and sort through.

 Here, you can follow other people in specific niches and get some great content ideas.
-Then save those ideas to your own boards for future use.
+This website is especially helpful because of the amount of independent bloggers.
+Having outside-the-corporate-box content to study is helpful when you’re stuck.

 This tool lets you curate content, but also lets you connect with others who are also creating content in your niche, usually influencers and/or leaders.

-This is another “intelligent” too.
+This is another “intelligent” tool.
 You can save content that you like for later reading.
 Based upon your picks, Pressly seeks out other related content and places it in your account.